🚪 Eviction Notices & Defenseinternational

 What you need to prepare

-• Property address and tenant full legal name
+• Property address and all tenants' full legal names

-• Lease or rental agreement confirming month-to-month status
+• Lease or rental agreement confirming month-to-month or periodic status

-• Date the tenancy began (affects notice period in some states)
+• Date the tenancy began (affects notice period in CA, NY, OR, and other states)

-• Your state and city (notice periods and just-cause requirements vary)
+• Your state and city (notice periods and just-cause requirements vary significantly)

 • Whether the property is in a rent-controlled or just-cause eviction jurisdiction